 These algorithms are fully distributed algorithms; they require no central processing node and are designed towards multihop localization.
 The survey concludes that no single algorithm performs best under different circumstances.
 Robust positioning works best when no or very bad ranging information is available.
 Ad-Hoc positioning only works well when the ranging error is very low (<20%).
 The N-hop multilateration is to be preferred in other situations.

 This survey identifies a common three-phase structure in these localization algorithms.
 The first phase is determines the distances between blind and anchor nodes.
-Note, however, that this does not mean that a specific ranging method should be used, such as RSS =SS.
+Note, however, that this does not mean that a specific ranging method, such as RSS, should be used,.
 The second phase derives a position using the anchor nodes.
 These two phases are roughly equal to what was described in the introduction.
 Finally, there is a third phase called the refinement phase, where the positions are refined through iterative measurements.

 Another comparison is given in [] by Zanca et.al.
 This paper compares four algorithms: